MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **setting_properties** - Tracks properties relation to setting action detailed below:
    - **alternate_app_icon_setting** - the selected alternate app icon (light, dark)
    - **app_lock_state** – indicates whether user turned on/off/disabled the App Lock feature in settings
-   - **auth_type** - indicates the back-end authentication type allowing us to know if there is an issue with a particular account type
+   - **auth_type** - indicates the back-end authentication type allowing us to know if there's an issue with a particular account type
    - **badge_count_state** - indicates what type of badge count the user has asked for that is, no badges, focused inbox only, etc.
    - **changed_folder** - determines whether this action was archived, scheduled, or another action.
    - **contacts_sort_by** – tracks whether the contacts are sorted by first name or last name